dragonee/beneater-8bit-vue/README.md

 ## Modifying the test program

-A test program is available in the `MainApplication.vue` file in the `PROGRAM` constant.
+A test program is available in the `src/MainApplication.vue` file in the `PROGRAM` constant.

 Instruction addresses in the program are counted from 0.
 For example `jmp 4` means *jump to the position of the 5th instruction in the program*.